Roboy/anthropomorphic-dexterous-robotic-hand/README.md

 ### Prototype 2
-The prototype 2 is being developed (June 2017) so that it can be adapted into Roboy 2.0.
-The prototype 2 has 20 servo motors which will be integrated in Roboy´s new arm (Documentation: https://devanthro.atlassian.net/wiki/display/R2M/Arms).
-The new design of Roboy´s hand will be more humanlike and an additional wrist will be developed.
-The new tendon routing is improving the precision in comparison to the old robotic hand.
+The second prototype was developed in order to adapt it into Roboy 2.0 (SS 2017).
+The second prototype has 20 servo motors which will be integrated in Roboy´s new arm (Documentation: https://devanthro.atlassian.net/wiki/display/R2M/Arms).
+The new design of Roboy´s hand will be more humanlike and an additional wrist was developed.
+The new tendon routing improved the precision in comparison to the old robotic hand.
 Furthermore, a sensor system on the wrist will be implemented.

 #### Useful links
 - The documentation of the Prototype 2 can be found here: https://devanthro.atlassian.net/wiki/display/R2M/Anthropomorphic+hand+for+Roboy